How to Deal with Catastrophic Thinking

 - What are your successes?

-By looking back over their previous successes, they are reminded that they always have gotten the work done even when it seemed impossible, and they performed well or well enough to meet their end goals.
+By looking back over their previous successes, they’re reminded that they’ve usually gotten the work done even when it seemed impossible, and they performed well or well enough to meet their end goals.

 Reviewing previous successes under similar circumstances is both calming and reassuring, and allows the anxiety to recede, which in turn releases the mind from paralysis and allows you to move forward again.